 One can distinguish, for example, the tomb of the Scipio, which was created in about 280 BCE.
-There are 9 sarcophagi in it; unfortunately, the famous member of the family is missing, the winner of from Zama – Scipio the Elder Africanus.
+There are 9 sarcophagi in it; unfortunately, the famous member of the family is missing, the winner from Zama – Scipio Africanus the Elder.
 He was buried in the city of Liternum (Campania), the place of his death.

 Near the Scipio tomb, there is Pomponius Hylas’ columbarium from the end of the 1st century BCE.
 Columbaria were largely underground, which made it possible to hide the ashes of many people in a small space.
 It was one of the earlier constructs of this type that was especially popular during the reign of Octavian Augustus (27 BCE – 14 CE).

 A very impressive tomb, located via Appia, was the mausoleum of Cecilia Metelia.
 The object, 11 meters wide, dates back to the 1st century BCE.
 The woman came from a noble lineage of Metellus and her husband was the son of a great coffin – Marcus Crassus.
 Another important tomb was Casal Rotondo, on the way to Brundisium.

 Apart from tombs and mausoleums – with the spread of Christianity – catacombs began to appear along the road, including: St. Callixtus, St. Sebastian, St. Pretext.